ioam/topographica/doc/Forums/problems.rst

 #.
 Otherwise, please create a new issue at the appropriate project
    site (defaulting to
    `Topographica <https://github.com/ioam/topographica/issues/new>`_ if
-   you aren't sure where the problem arises.
+   you aren't sure where the problem arises).
 If possible, please
    include:

    -  the full error message, if any